Olivine-Labs/lua-style-guide/README.md

 ## <a name='testing'>Testing</a>

   - Use [busted](olivinelabs.com/busted) and write lots of tests in a /spec folder.
+Separate tests by module.
+  - Use descriptive `describe` and `it` blocks so it's obvious to see what precisely is failing.
+  - Test interfaces.
+Don't test private methods.
+If you need to test something that is private, it probably shouldn't be private in the first place.
+  - Example:

+    ```
+    ./my_module
+      bin/
+        script.sh

+      spec/
+        my_module_spec.lua

+        util/
+          formatters_spec.lua

+      src/
+        my_module.lua

+        util/
+          formatters.lua

+      README.md
+      LICENSE.md
+    ```

     **[[⬆]](#TOC)**